Project “Operations Footprint”

 With the help of the zero-base approach, the project team determined how the organization could be best designed in terms of its structures and dimensions if it were to be rebuilt from scratch (zero).
-Especially in historically grown organizations, interesting, alternative approaches can be developed so quickly.
-Thus the project team pursued among other things the question, how many foremen, foremen etc. are needed for 100, 200 or 300 direct coworkers - and which functions one could assign thereby again.
+Especially in historically grown organizations, interesting alternative approaches can be developed so quickly.
+Thus the project team pursued the question, among other things, how many foremen etc. are needed for 100, 200 or 300 direct coworkers - and which functions one could assign thereby again.
 In combination with the empirical values of the company, this resulted in a target image of the "ideal organization" for each plant.

-This approach very quickly led to the crucial initial question: How must the role of the two large plants in Germany and Slovenia be structured in the future?
-For the other two locations, it was clear that they would retain their supplier function in the four-member alliance.
-With this role assignment, the project team had to make two important decisions.
-First, to design the final assembly according to "engineered" and "standard" products.
-Second, to reorganize the production of complex machine components (see chart).
+This approach very quickly led to the crucial initial question: How must the role of all plants be structured in the future?
+With this assignment, the project team had to make two important decisions.
+First, to design the final assembly according to "designed" and "standard" products.
+Second, to reorganize the manufacturing of technologically sophisticated components.

-Here the discussion was about either splitting up the final assembly after a series split, i.e. concentrating large and small assemblies at one location each.
-Or to divide the production according to complexity instead, so that one plant focuses on standard machines and the other on "engineered" variants.
+Here the discussion was about either splitting up the final assembly according to a series split, i.e. concentrating large and small assemblies at one location each.
+Or to divide the final assembly according to complexity instead, so that individual but different plants focus on standard machines and others on "designed" variants.

-At this point, the project team had to make another either-or decision: Will one of the two locations be developed as a competence centre for these elements (e.g. columns, cylinders or large plates)?
+At this point, the project team had to make another either-or decision: Will a Chinese and a Vietnamese site be expanded as competence centers for these elements?
 Or is an approach based on the "local for local" principle the better choice, with each site producing the required components itself?

-When dividing up the series for final assembly, the company decided against the separation into four series that had previously been practised.
-Instead, it opted for a new, customer-specific approach based on a "complexity split".
-Most of the production is now to be based on the "local for local" principle: with the focus on "engineered" machines in the German plant and "standard" machines in the Slovenian plant.
-This was all the easier because there can be no standard case for the series of few but complex large machines.
-The other three series of injection moulding machines, which the company had already largely standardized, were assigned to the location in Slovenia according to criteria of "best cost country sourcing".
+When dividing up the series for final assembly, the company decided against the previously practised separation according to a certain number of series.
+Instead, it chose a new, customer-specific approach based on a "complexity split".
+Most of the manufacturing is now to be based on the "local for local" principle, with a focus on "designed" products in the Chinese plants and "standard" products in the Vietnamese plants.
+Further series, which the company already produced in a largely standardized manner, were assigned to locations in Vietnam according to the criteria of "best cost country sourcing".

 Overall strategy at a glance

 All in all, it turned out that the series split is attractive in monetary terms, but that the complexity split is the winner in terms of quality.
 This approach also lays the foundation for strong growth in the standard market, which should make a significant contribution to achieving the targeted sales mark.
-This is because both plants can play to their strengths to the full.
-One because it uses its core advantage in a lean and labour-intensive Best Cost Country location.
-The other, because at a constant size it can excellently cover the topic of "Engineered".
+This enables the plants to play to their strengths to the full.

 With this decision, however, the project team did not reject the idea of the competence centers.
-These are to be developed for individual core components, provided that their installation is worthwhile.
-This is the case, for example, with control cabinets that are assembled with a great deal of manual work.
-In addition, the team decided to manufacture a core component of the injection moulding machines, the "Plasticizing Unit", only at a corresponding competence center at the "Engineered" location.
-The essential elements of all machines - such as platen, column, injection and clamping units - are prepared completely at each of the two locations.
+These are to be developed for individual core components if their installation is worthwhile.
+The essential elements of all products are prepared completely at each location.

 On course for growth thanks to transparency

 From the complexity split and the results of the zero base analysis, the company already derived concrete improvement measures during the current project.
-The project team also made cost differences transparent, for example with regard to automation in the future "standard" plant.
-This provides ideal conditions for achieving the sales target within the next two years.
-The company is now tackling the implementation of its European Manufacturing Footprint strategy itself.
+The project team also made cost differences transparent, for example in the area of automation.
+This provides ideal conditions for achieving the targeted sales target.